What’s In Your Water? Part 1

 Styrofoam vs. Polystyrene

 Foam take-out containers are actually made of polystyrene, which is how I’ll refer to them in this post.
 Though it has become a genericization, Styrofoam is a trademarked brand of closed-cell extruded polystyrene foam (XPS), commonly called “Blue Board” and used in building materials and insulation.
-This material is light blue in color and is owned and manufactured by The Dow Chemical Company.
+This material is light blue and is owned and manufactured by The Dow Chemical Company.
 The kind used for take-out and food packaging is actually Expanded Polystyrene, or EPS.
 Both types have insulating and cushioning properties.

 “Polystyrene is the name for a whole family of plastics … but the foam forms have [a] disproportional environmental impact.” -Joseph A. Davis, Society of Environmental Journalists

-Styrofoam food container
+Styrofoam food container, white.

 Styrofoam food container.
-Image by Aislan Máximo “Max” on Pixabay
+Image by Aislan Máximo “Max” on Pixabay.

 What is Polystyrene?

 The American Chemistry Council (ACC), promoters of all plastic despite the human health and environmental problems it causes, infers that polystyrene is natural when it is far from it: “Polystyrene is made by stringing together, or polymerizing, styrene, a building-block chemical used in the manufacture of many products.
-Styrene also occurs naturally in foods such as strawberries, cinnamon, coffee and beef.”1 They are referring to the minuscule amounts in those natural items, which are not mixed with additional additives and chemicals that are potentially dangerous.
+Styrene also occurs naturally in foods such as strawberries, cinnamon, coffee and beef.”24 They are referring to the minuscule amounts in those natural items, which are not mixed with additional additives and chemicals that are potentially dangerous.
 I find it appalling that the ACC makes such a comparison.

 Added Chemicals

 Many sources indicate that polystyrene is made up of mostly air, but that’s not completely accurate.
 The plastic is expanded into foam by creating air pockets between the polymers, but a gas or a chemical is used in expanding it.
 The industry formerly used chlorofluorocarbons (CFCs) as a blowing agent, and as you may know, CFCs deplete the planet’s protective ozone layer.
-Most CFCs have been removed worldwide following bans in the late 1980s.2
+Most CFCs have been removed worldwide following bans in the late 1980s.25

 Today, there are two principal methods of production for polystyrene in the United States, according to the CDC’s Agency for Toxic Substances and Disease Registry.
-The primary method uses ethylbenzene; the second is created through a series of chemical reactions using ethylbenzene, propylene, propylene oxide, and α-methyl phenyl carbinol.3
+The primary method uses ethylbenzene; the second is created through a series of chemical reactions using ethylbenzene, propylene, propylene oxide, and α-methyl phenyl carbinol.28

-Chicken, rice, and vegetables in polystyrene container
+Chicken, rice, and vegetables in a white polystyrene container.

-Image by Vitalis Arnoldus from Pixabay
+Image by Vitalis Arnoldus from Pixabay.

 Use of Polystyrene Containers

 Polystyrene is used for packaging materials, insulation, fiberglass, automobile parts, plastic pipes, carpet backing, boat hulls, and food packaging and containers.
 There are two types of EPS food containers.
-The rigid form is used for clear food containers, plates, bowls, beverage cups and lids, utensils, and straws.
+The rigid form is used for clear food containers, plates, bowls, beverage cups, lids, utensils, and straws.
 The foam form is used to make plates, insulated beverage cups, soup bowls, ice cream cups, clamshell food containers, meat trays, and cafeteria trays.
 These containers are everywhere: restaurants, fast-food restaurants, cafeterias, buffets, coffee shops, ice cream shops, movie theaters, grocery stores, supermarkets, etc.

 Keebler ice cream cones, packed in #6 polystyrene packaging.